tucq88/lamso/README.md

 - Manage cars and remaining cargos
 - Support printing reports and sent to partners
 - Generate metrics show overview of "system"

+## MVP
+An **MVP** should at least contains these features
+- Manage partners
+  - See businees that they're parted with
+  - See their status on each business: Paid, Not paid yet, Still in debt...
+- Manage businesses
+  - Manage cars
+  - Manage cargos
+  - Manage contracts
+- Overview
+  - Current status
+  - On-going cars